wirvomgut/curo/README.md

 # curo

 Curo isn't usable yet.
-It's in it's very early stages of development.
+It's in the very early stages of development.